ElliotY-ML/covid-dashboard-on-gcp/README.md

 # Data Preparation
-Information on data preparation can be found in this repository: https://github.com/ElliotY-ML/Covid_Cases_By_Percent_Population
+Information on data preparation using GCP-BigQuery, Python, SQLite3, and Requests can be found in this repository: https://github.com/ElliotY-ML/Covid_Cases_By_Percent_Population

 The following features are calculated from the datasets: